threefoldtech/0-db/README.md

 This mode works like the sequential mode, except that returned key contains enough information to fetch the data back, without using any index.
 This mode doesn't use index in memory.

+There is no update possible in this mode (since the key itself contains data to the real location and we use always append method, we can't update existing data).
+Providing a key has no effect and is ignored.

 The key returned by the `SET` command is a binary key.

 # Implementation